TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/FileUpload.rst

 Accessing a file reference in an Extbase Domain Model
 -----------------------------------------------------

-You need two components for the structural information: The Domain Model definition and the TCA entry.
+You need two components for the structural information: the Domain Model definition and the TCA entry.

 ..  literalinclude:: _FileUpload/_Blog.php